 These three ways are based on grouping and then spreading out the opposition’s defence.

-Under the new law interpretations, however, most teams are now only committing one or two players to the ruck.
+However, most teams are only committing one or two players to the ruck.
 We have to manipulate this situation so defenders either commit more to the contact area, or commit their guards (the two players at the side of the rucks) and other close defenders in the next phase of play.
 In essence, we want to to shorten their defensive line and face fewer numbers as we attack.

 Rising from the dead